 Database architecture

-Astro Private Cloud (APC) uses PostgreSQL as the primary database system for both platform management (Houston) and Apache Airflow deployments.
+Astro Private Cloud (APC) uses PostgreSQL as the primary database system for both platform management (the APC API) and Apache Airflow deployments.
 The following sections describe the database architecture, provisioning, connection pooling, and high availability configuration.

 Database components

-The Houston API uses a PostgreSQL database to store platform configuration and state.
+The APC API uses a PostgreSQL database to store platform configuration and state.

 Key tables: